kashifharoon10127/Api-request-method/README.md

 * When we want to see list of branches  we use get method
 * when we want to see discussion portion we use get method
-* when we want to see pull request we use get method ALl things send request to server and get response of desired output
+* when we want to see pull request we use get method
+* ALl things send request to server and get response of desired output
+* In Get request we can send metadata in header like authentication tokes which tell who you are .

 2. Post
 * WHen we want to send data to server to create or match data .